wagiminator/C64-Collection/C64_DiskBuddy64/README.md

 # Software
 ## Floppy Disk Drive
 The main reason for the low speed of the 1541 floppy disk drive is the slow serial data transfer to the computer.
 As with most fast loaders, a proprietary transmission protocol is used here to accelerate this.
 Instead of the synchronous serial protocol with handshake and lots of waiting times, an asynchronous 2-bit parallel data transmission is used.
 For this to work, the sender and receiver must understand this protocol.
 For this purpose, a corresponding program is loaded into the RAM area of the memory and executed on the floppy disk drive side.
 The corresponding source codes (in 6502 assembly) can be found in the software/drive/ folder.
+To increase the speed even further, the GCR encoding and decoding is not done by the floppy disk drive, but by the PC.
+Reading or writing an entire 35-track floppy disk takes 37 seconds - not a world record, but about 12 times faster than normal speed and sufficient for most purposes.

-For a more detailed explanation of the functional principle, I recommend Michael Steil's [website](https://www.pagetable.com/?p=568).
+For a more detailed explanation of some functional principle, I recommend Michael Steil's [website](https://www.pagetable.com/?p=568).
 Take the opportunity to watch his [Ultimate Commodore 1541 Drive Talk](https://youtu.be/_1jXExwse08), then you will know (almost) everything you need to know about the Commodore floppy disk drives.

 ## DiskBuddy64 Adapter
 The DiskBuddy64 adapter bridges the gap between your PC and the Commodore 1541 floppy disk drives.
 It communicates with the floppy disk drive via bit banging of the IEC protocol and with the PC via the integrated USB-to-serial converter.
 The adapter also supports the proprietary protocol for faster data transmission.
 It essentially provides the basic functions of the IEC protocol in such a way that they can be called up from the PC using serial commands via USB.
 The source codes of the firmware can be found in the software/avr/ folder.